 Create a Behavior Roadmap

-As pharma marketers, we almost universally think of the behavior change as: prescribe more [INSERT PRODUCT NAME HERE]!
+As pharma marketers, we almost universally think of the behavior change as prescribing more [INSERT PRODUCT NAME HERE]!
 While this is the ultimate behavior change we seek, we should consider addressing other behavior changes first.

 Healthcare professionals (HCPs) prescribe other brands over yours for a reason.
 Understanding those reasons can help you map the behaviors you must address or embrace.
-For instance, the reasons could be due to formulary, guidelines, patient request, or habit to name a few.
+For instance, the reasons could be due to formulary, guidelines, patient requests, or habits to name a few.